 Location: North Goa, India

-Hosting specialties from every state of India along with live music and performances, yummy seafood, and innumerable small stalls, the market is the perfect place to feel the warmth and energy of human interactions and to shop your heart away.
+Hosting specialties from every state of India along with live music and performances, yummy seafood, and innumerable small stalls, the market is the perfect fun place in Goa to feel the warmth and energy of human interactions and to shop your heart away.